Graduate Coursework

 To be considered for entry into this course, you must have:

-• At least six years of documented relevant professional work experience, AND
+• At least six years of documented relevant professional work experience (in creative or performing arts, or community arts practice or education)

 English language requirements